Legal

 1. Introduction

-This Statement applies to Nuix Limited and all subsidiary entities, including Nuix North America Inc, Nuix SaleCo Limited, Nuix USG Inc. Nuix Ireland Ltd, Nuix Technology UK Ltd, Nuix Pte Ltd, Nuix Holding Pty Ltd, and the Nuix Philippines Regional Office Head Quarters (a branch of Nuix Holding Pty Ltd).
+This Statement applies to Nuix Limited and all group-controlled entities.
 This Statement has been produced in accordance with the Australian Modern Slavery Act 2018 (Cth) and the United Kingdom Modern Slavery Act 2015 (UK).

-Nuix’s vision is to find truth in a digital world, and this is underpinned by our values of Customer, Innovation, Teamwork, People, Integrity, and Passion and supported by our Code of Conduct.
+Nuix’s vision is to find truth in a digital world, and this is underpinned by our values and supported by our Code of Conduct.
 These are fundamental to who we are and how we operate.

 This Statement outlines the steps Nuix has taken to identify and address the risks of modern slavery to its business operations and supply chain.